reserve-protocol/protocol/contracts/plugins/assets/bancor-v3/README.md

 The deployment of the Maple Pool collaterals can be automated with a script.

-An example is given for the [Maven 11 USDC pool][reserve-collateral-usdc-deployment-script].
+An example is given for the [USDC pool][reserve-collateral-usdc-deployment-script].

 ### Parameters

-For the USD pool:

 ```solidity
 struct CollateralConfig {